pastaclub/PnPPP/README.md

 To keep designators unambiguous, a suffix is appended to all designators, i.e. `C1` becomes `C1_PX2Y3` for the 2nd column and 3rd row.

+## Zipping gerbers

+PCB manufacturers usually expect you to upload gerber and drill files as a ZIP archive.
+PnPPP automatically generates a ZIP each time the gerbers or drill files change, so you don't have to do it manually.

 ## Installation

 PnPPP is an application based on NodeJS.
 It was developed and tested on a Mac, processing files on a